 Keep your hands on your knees and keep the head straight.
 Concentrate on the breath and observe the process of inhalation and exhalation.

-Remain in this position for at least 5 to 10
+Remain in this position for at least 5 to 10 minutes.
+In the initial stages, you may experience pain or discomfort in the legs when you sit in this position.

 When that happens, undo the asana and stretch your legs.
 Massage the ankles, knees and calf muscles with your hand.
 With practice, you can go up to 30 minutes in this position.